The Epidemic! game is no longer available.

 Choose PPE:

-More PPE reduces your chances of exposure but could slow you down and increase fear among the public.
+More PPE reduces your chances of exposure but could slow you down and

 Continue